pyload/pyload/docs/plugins/base_plugin.rst

-image           Anything related to image(hoster) video           Anything related to video(hoster) captcha         A plugin that needs captcha decrypting interaction     A plugin that makes uses of interaction with user free            A hoster without any premium service premium_only    A hoster only useable with account ip_check        A hoster that checks ip, that can be avoided with reconnect
+image           Anything related to image(hoster) video           Anything related to video(hoster) captcha         A plugin that needs captcha decrypting interaction     A plugin that makes use of interaction with the user free            A hoster without any premium service premium_only    A hoster only usable with account ip_check        A hoster that checks ip, that can be avoided with reconnect
 =============== ===========================================================